dao-xyz/peerbit-examples/packages/blog-platform/README.md

 ## Express Server API Wrapper

+This package is not necessary to interact with the platform.
+It is just a demostration how you can wrap it with an Express server.

 This package contains an Express server that wraps the blog client.

 See [./server](./server) for more information.